 Next, name your connector action and select an action type that will send data according to the mapping you configure.
 Here, you will map Braze attributes, events, and purchases to Tealium attribute, event, and purchase names.

 This action allows you to track user, event, and purchase attributes all in one action.

-- If importing Push Tokens, External ID and Braze ID should not be specified.
+- External ID and Braze ID should not be specified if importing push tokens.

-- If specifying a user alias, Alias Name and Alias Label should both be set.
+- If specifying a user alias, the alias name and alias label should be set.

 For more information, check out the Braze /users/track endpoint.

 |User attributes||Use Braze’s existing user profile field names to update user profile values in the Braze dashboard or add your own custom user attribute data to the user profiles.